 However, for this very same reason beauty copywriting is a breeding ground for creativity; a place where a cleverly positioned adjective or senseless imperative can convince consumers to part with their cash, and the beauty copywriter to stay on the right side of the legal team.

-In this spirit, I’ve outlined the reasons why the following ads from La Mer, La Prairie, Charlotte Tilbury, Dior and Chanel work so well, and why you still might catch me at the beauty counter…
+In this spirit, I’ve looked to beauty copywriting examples from La Mer, La Prairie, Charlotte Tilbury, Dior and Chanel and outlined the reasons they work so well, and why you still might catch me at the beauty counter…

 I also love the idea of healing my hydration (cheeky alliteration and alluding to something that needs “fixing”) and its strong call-to-action to boot.

 La Prairie gets poetic coupling precious-stone product shots with wording that conjures up equally rich and whimsical imagery.
 Notice how the rhythmic copy seems to float – as if by the same magic that sees “stardust absorbed by your skin”; a claim strategically held up by abstract reference to the beauty (as opposed to the product) on the first line.

 A brilliant example of effective beauty copywriting being inseparable from well thought out design.

 The amount of xoxo adorned emails in my inbox even has me believing I have Charlotte on speed dial for all my beauty woes.
 The brand’s signature use of the first person is coupled with oodles of personality, evoking a real sense of proximity and community belonging.
 That’s how you do tone of voice – darlings!

 Dior gives us a lesson in legal with this example from their Capture Youth range.
 Just as brands might ask you to “imagine” perfect skin, keep an eye for promises to “fight the appearance of signs of aging”, or how the skin “appears toned, smoothed and reinvigorated” – a beauty copywriter sleight of hand, if you will.